Have you ever heard someone say that they “want” a parrot because :

 I want a parrot to breed with another one and than I can make a lot of money.

-These are a few of the most common reasons that people get into parrot ownership – the list above is EXACTLY what most people find to be the opposite and ends up with the parrot being re-homed, abused or neglected.
+These are a few of the most common reasons that people get into parrot ownership – the list above is EXACTLY what most people find to be the opposite and ends up with the parrot being re-homed, abused or neglected or in a shelter so broken of trust and security and love, that it can and often times DOES take years for them to ever feel safe again.

 Parrots are NOT quieter than other animals and if you have ever spent time with a cockatoo or a Macaw – you will see just how fast the myth is dispelled.
 Even the smaller conures can be incredibly loud and I have a known a few Quaker parrots that easily can make your ears ring.